alex-tw-lam/json-editor-parameter-plugin-x/README.md

 ## Getting started

-There are two principal configuration parameters: `schema`, which contains the json schema of the input form; and `startval`, which contains the starting values of the form.
+There are two principal configuration parameters: `schema`, which contains the json schema of the input form; and `json`, which contains the JSON data.
 An additional parameter `options` contains the lesser used parameters which configure the form.
 See [options](https://github.com/json-editor/json-editor#options) for additional information.